cose-wg/draft-ietf-cose-hpke/draft-ietf-cose-hpke.md

 The COSE-HPKE algorithm uniquely determines the KEM for which a COSE_Key is used.
 The following mapping table shows the valid combinations of the KEM used, COSE_Key type, and its curve/key subtype.
+This holds for COSE algorithms using either COSE HPKE mode (Integrated Encryption and Key Encryption).

 ~~~
 +---------------------+--------------+